-- If needed, measure inside width of the beam and cut wood blocking to fit inside width dimensions.
+- 1. Measure inside width of the mantel and cut wood blocking to fit inside width dimensions.
 (Diagram A) - Simply attach wood blocking into studs in desired installation location.
 (Diagram B) - 3.
-Apply adhesive to the 2 x 4 blocking. - Slide mantel over the 2 x 4 and screw through the top of the mantel to anchor it into the 2 x 4.
+Apply adhesive to the 2 x 4 blocking. - 4.
+Slide mantel over the 2 x 4 and screw through the top of the mantel to anchor it into the 2 x 4.
 (You can apply adhesive on the edges of the mantel for extra security.)
 (Diagram C)